DragonQuestAPI/dragon-quest-api/README.md

 - Datas about their stats (HP, MP, attack, defense, speed, the exp and the gold they give)
 - The items they can drop
 - The areas where we can find them, depending on the chapters

+### Credits

+- Maps ripped by Barubary from the spriters resource
+- Enemy sprites taken from the dragon quest fan website